diaznet/arlo-downloader/SECURITY.md

 ## Reporting a Vulnerability

-For reporting a security vulnerability, please contact `security AT diaznet DOT fr`.
+For reporting a security vulnerability, please contact `security AT diaznet DOT ch`.